Deeper into the outback with Deb and Ian.

 |

-Just before we made a stop at another abandoned Farm Ian came to a screeming halt on the track when he picked up 3
+Just before we made a stop at another abandoned Farm Ian came to a screaming halt on the track when he picked up 3

-Australian Bustards (Ardeotis australis) in our way, they gave us stunning views and we saw 6 in total during the drive.
+Australian Bustards (Ardeotis australis) in amongst the tall grass, they gave us stunning views as they crossed the road in front of us, we saw 6 in total during the drive.

 |